DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-dont-have-a-degree.md

 <p>If you're a non-UK citizen who wants to study in England, you can visit the <a href="https://www.ukcisa.org.uk/">UK Council for International Student Affairs</a> for information about studying at an English university.</p>

 </div>

+## Teacher Degree Apprenticeships (TDAs)
+If you do not have a degree and want to become a teacher you may be eligible to apply for a TDA.
+This new course allows you work in a school and earn a salary while getting a batchelor's degree and QTS.
+Applications for both primary and secondary are expected to launch in autumn 2024.
+And training is due to start in autumn 2025.

+Find out more about Teacher Degree Apprenticeships